- Search The Registry

 - Youth Programs

 - Creating Support

 - My Account

 Emmett Till was born on this date in 1941.
-He was an African American boy whose murder is still a graphic reminder of the volume of 20th century white racial hate in America against Black people.
+He was a Black boy whose murder is still a graphic reminder of the volume of 20th century white-America hatred of Black people.

 Emmett Louis "Bobo" Till was from Chicago, Illinois; the son of Mamie Carthan and Louis Till.
 His parents separated in 1942, and Mamie largely raised him.
 His father was drafted into the United States Army to fight in World War II in 1943.
 He was accused of and executed by the U.S. Army for raping two Italian women and murdering a third.

 In the summer of 1955, when young Till was 14 years old, he went to stay with family in Mississippi.
 He arrived in Money, Mississippi on August 21, and went to stay with his great uncle, Moses Wright.

 On the August 24, he joined other teenagers as they went to Bryant's Grocery and Meat Market to get some refreshments.
 They were children of sharecroppers and had been picking cotton all day.
 The market was owned by Roy and Carolyn Bryant, whose clientele was made up of the local sharecropper population.
 While in the store, Till reportedly whistled at Carolyn and/or made a romantic proposition of her, an action that supposedly angered her husband.
 At about 2:30 AM on August 28, 1955, Roy Bryant and his half brother, J.W.
 Milam, kidnapped Emmett from his uncle's house and murdered him.